PV-Lab/CompStruct/README.md

 ## Ways to create virtual enviroments with Anaconda[^1]
 1. Download and install [Anaconda](https://conda.io/docs/index.html)
-2. Navigate to the project directory (from above).
+2. Navigate to the CompStruct repository directory (from above).
 3. Open Anaconda prompt in this directory.
 4. If there is a conda environment `.yml` file, run the following command from Anaconda prompt to automatically create an environment and install packages needed from the `*.yml` file:
     - `conda env create --file *.yml` (environment name defined in the `*.yml` file)